vita-epfl/monoloco/README.md

 ### Inputs joints for training
 MonoLoco is trained using 2D human pose joints matched with the ground truth location provided by nuScenes or KITTI Dataset.
-To create the joints run: `python src/main.py prep` specifying:
+To create the joints run: `python3 -m monoloco.run prep` specifying:
 1. `--dir_ann` annotation directory containing Pifpaf joints of KITTI or nuScenes.

 2. `--dataset` Which dataset to preprocess.
 For nuscenes, all three versions of the